Post Judgment Enforcement of Divorce and Paternity Decrees

 - If the answer to the second question is yes, then what are the appropriate sanctions to apply to the person responsible for paying in this case?

-The bulk of the testimony and evidence at a contempt hearing usually revolves around the question of ability to pay.
+The bulk of the testimony and evidence at a contempt of court hearing usually revolves around the question of ability to pay.
 This is because a contempt finding requires proving that the person responsible for paying has that ability.
 And even if the judge holds that person in contempt, he or she can only be incarcerated if the judge concludes from the testimony and evidence that the paying party has the means to pay the ordered amount, and still does not pay it.

 Transfer of Marital Assets